datum-cloud/awesome-alt-clouds/README.md

 - [Kong](https://konghq.com/) – An open-source API gateway and microservices management layer that provides traffic control, security, and observability for APIs.
 - [Macrometa](https://www.macrometa.com/) - An edge delivery network and developer platform built for real-time use cases.
 - [Megaport](https://www.megaport.com/) – Offers elastic interconnection services that allow businesses to rapidly connect to cloud providers, data centers, and networks.
+- [NetBox Cloud](https://netboxlabs.com/netbox-cloud/) – A managed solution for network infrastructure modeling and documentation, providing a scalable and secure platform for network automation.
 - [Netmaker](https://netmaker.io/) – A WireGuard-based virtual networking platform that enables fast, secure, and scalable networking for devices and distributed systems.
 - [Netskope](https://www.netskope.com/) – A cloud-native security platform that protects users, apps, and data with visibility and control across SaaS, IaaS, and the web.
 - [ngrok](https://ngrok.com/) – Securely tunnels local services to the public internet, ideal for testing webhooks, building with APIs, or sharing local development environments.